tangodata/draft.tangoandchaos/source/pages/06/06_18_decorations.md

 If you really want to understand how to dance tango, this is the only video you'll ever need.
 It's all here.
 This is what it means to have the music "inside".

 There are several different ways to look at it.
 First, there's the whole picture.
 Notice Ricardo's upright posture, and the way he keeps his head, arm, and torso still as he surges with the music.
 Look at the way he slows, pauses, and then accelerates again.
 Front, back, and side, efficiently using all the available space, and letting the sentiment of the music pull him around the room.
-Not too much, and not too little—only what he needs to follow the natural flow of the orchestra and the inflection and cadence of Vargas' voice.
+Not too much, and not too little -- only what he needs to follow the natural flow of the orchestra and the inflection and cadence of Vargas' voice.

 If you want to dig a little deeper, block out the upper bodies, and concentrate on the feet.
 Notice the sharp way Ricardo steps into the floor to mark the _compás_.
 He begins simply, and then adds complexity as he varies the way his foot contacts the floor.
 Sometimes he freezes for a moment to let Vargas finish a phrase, and then starts a _corrida_ to bring in different combinations of the weak and strong beats.
 The more I watch this video, the more it seems like Vargas and D'Agostino are following Ricardo's dancing, rather than the other way around.
 Check it out -- it's like he's conducting the orchestra with his feet.